 However, even law-abiding applicable large employers (ALEs) could still owe an annual employer shared responsibility payment of $3,000 for each full-time employee that receives a tax credit for purchasing coverage through the Marketplace instead.
 You may wonder: why would a full-time employee with an employer plan go through the marketplace to purchase insurance instead?

-Usually a full-time employee will receive a tax credit if the minimum essential coverage provided by their employer was not affordable, did not provide minimum value, or if the employee was not one of the at least 95 percent of full-time employees offered minimum essential coverage.
+Usually, a full-time employee will receive a tax credit if the minimum essential coverage provided by their employer was not affordable, did not provide minimum value, or if the employee was not one of them at least 95 percent of full-time employees offered minimum essential coverage.

 The total payment in this instance cannot exceed the amount the employer would have owed had the employer not offered minimum essential coverage to at least 95 percent of its full-time employees (and their dependents).
 Also, don’t forget that offering an employer-sponsored plan is a costly endeavor in and of itself.